noyzen/distrobox-backup-tool/README.md

 # 📦 Distrobox Backup Tool

 This is a command-line tool written in Go to simplify the management of your Distrobox containers.
 It provides an interactive menu to easily back up, restore, delete, and edit your containers.
+THIS PROGRAM CREATED BY AI, USE IT WITH CAUTION.

 -----